Ethan-Dowalter/CS-2400/README.md

-# CS2400 - Introduction to Computer Science 1
+# CS2400 - Introduction to Computer Science I
 These are the notable assignments from CS2400 (Fall 2019)

 This class focused on basic programming principles and ideas using C++